Shalnon/StudyingVulkan/README.md

 ```

 ## Issues
-   - Background is always black
+   * Background is always black
-   	- clear color seems to be discarded when rendering using full screen quad in second subpass.
+      * Clear color seems to be discarded when rendering using full screen quad in second subpass.
-   - Some geometry glitches out when to close or far away from camera
+   * Some geometry glitches out when to close or far away from camera
-	- Need to add check GPU for MSAA support.
+	* Need to add check GPU for MSAA support.
 Currently the MSAA example just assumes 4xMSAA is supported.

 Future goals
   # Futher limit number of resources.